express-in-code-game/excode-design/design/design.md

   - a tab per player
   - empty squared board, players move a circle, end turn
   - first palyer to move the circle to the exit wins
+  - home page simple routes: /events /games
+  - /games : list of games or create a game